couraith/learngit/readme.txt

-git is distributed version control software.
+git is a distributed version control software.